Transport Equation Approach to Calculations of Hadamard Green functions and non-coincident DeWitt coefficients

 \subsection{Classical Approach to Covariant Expansion Calculations}

-The Synge world-function, $\sigma (x,x')$ is a bi-scalar, i.e. a scalar at $x$ and at $x'$ defined to be equal to half the square of the geodesic distance between the two points.
-The world-function may be defined by the fundamental identity
+The Synge world-function, $\sigma (x,x')$ is a bi-scalar (i.e., a scalar at $x$ and at $x'$) defined to be equal to half the square of the geodesic distance between $x$ and $x'$.
+The world-function is defined through the fundamental identity